opensearch-project/documentation-website/_search-plugins/sql/response-formats.md

 ## OpenSearch DSL JSON format

-If you set the format to `json`, the original response from OpenSearch in JSON format is returned.
+If you set the format to `json`, the original OpenSearch response is returned in JSON format.
 Because this is the native response from OpenSearch, extra effort is needed to parse and interpret it.

 #### Sample request